Souravgoswami/linux_stat/README.md

 ---

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, compile and install this gem onto your local machine with `bundle exec rake install`

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To test all modules, run `rake install` and then `bin/linuxstat.rb`.
+Also check "Testing" below.

 ---

 ## Testing
 Like other gems, this doesn't have a test like RSpec.
-We suggest using the bin/linuxstat.rb file on various systems.
+We suggest using the bin/linuxstat.rb file on various Linux systems to test.
+First you need to execute `bundle exec rake install` to compile and install this gem.
 If you need to test a specific module, say the CPU, just run it like this:

 ```